Mzubac125/NBA-ELT-Pipeline-dbt-snowflake-airflow/README.md

 ## Data Ingestion and Storage
 * Apache Airflow is used to orchestrate the data pipeline.
 Airflow automates extracting the player statistics and salary data from Basketball Reference.
 * The extracted data is then stored in an Azure Data Lake, which serves as the staging area for the raw data.

+## Data Format Conversion
+I used Azure Data Factory to convert raw CSV files into Parquet format, enabling more efficient storage and faster query performance for downstream processing.

 ## Data Warehousing
 From Azure DLS, the data is loaded into Snowflake, a cloud-based data warehousing solution.